 The Sky Trail was a see-through gondola that took you up through and above the redwood forest to a landing at the top that had views west to the ocean and east to more valleys and trees!
 Heading back down was gorgeous!
 They do have a strenuous trail you can take back down but we opted for the ease of flying through the redwoods instead.

 Back in the truck, we headed south on Highway 101.
 We stopped at ALL of the shops.
 We are looking for a slab for our outdoor seating and we were in the perfect area to shop for this!
 There was a treehouse we got to go in and see so many things made out of redwood!
 It was nice to support the smaller shops and we found a souvenir at each place.

 Leaving the redwoods was a little difficult.
 The terrain along Highway 101 becomes more familiar with the hills covered in vineyards and more traffic.
 If you are wanting a peaceful place to recharge, head up to the redwoods.
 It brings so much joy and peace to our lives which is why we keep trying to surround ourselves with these mighty giants!

 Campsites at Jedediah Smith State Park are $35 / night.
 There are 106 campsites and as mentioned above the restrooms are heated in the morning!
-Each site gets a picnic table, fire ring and a bear box.
-We were at campsite #89 and had bear proof trash bins and the water spigot.
+Each site gets a picnic table, a fire ring, and a bear box.
+We were at campsite #89 and had bear-proof trash bins and the water spigot.
 The site was large enough for a very large tent as well as room to roam.
 The restrooms were a bit far so we got lots of steps in!
 Amazingly, we had good cell reception in the campground.

-Boy Scout Tree Trail was was a moderate 7.8 miles with 1,145 elevation gain.
+Boy Scout Tree Trail was a moderate 7.8 miles with 1,145 elevation gain.